Thessalonika

 3. A feminized form of “Thessaloniki,” a city in Greece possibly named after Alexander the Great’s half-sister

-In 1950, Cleo Hart’s plan for her future collapses when she’s denied an archeological fellowship in Athens and loses her scholarship to her Ivy League university.
-When the actual recipient of the fellowship offers her a reckless bargain and his place on the dig, Cleo disguises herself as “John,” determined to find a way forward in a society that undervalues and inhibits the academic contributions of women.
+In 1949, Cleo Hart’s plan for her future collapses when she’s denied an archaeological fellowship in Athens and loses her scholarship to her Ivy League university due to a bout of “unladylike behavior.”
+When the actual recipient of the fellowship offers her a reckless bargain and his place on the dig, Cleo disguises herself as “John,” determined to find a way forward in a society that inhibits the academic contributions of women.
+After her arrival and transformation in Greece, Cleo begins to find her place as a fledgling archaeologist in a country still reeling from the psychological and physical scars of civil war.
+When she stumbles into a network of radical leftists, her borrowed identity becomes a weapon that others can use against her.
+She must choose between preserving her own safety and rescuing the nine-year-old son of a notorious Communist icon.

 Why don’t you…